Contents

 update to show the selected date.

-- The keyboard shortcut for going to a date is Ctrl+G.
+- The keyboard shortcut is Ctrl+G.

-Show Tasks in Calendar
+Show -> Show Tasks in Calendar

 -